nebkor/princess/README.md

 and follow the buttons starting from http://localhost:4000/ again to the end.

+## UPDATE!

+The issue I was having, where an inbound request would cause the cookie to not be read until manually triggering a load, was due to the default setting of the `SameSite` cookie policy to "strict".
+Setting it to "lax" fixes the problem.
+See https://web.dev/articles/samesite-cookies-explained

 # Why is it called "princess"?

 Because it's the baby version of [Queenie](https://git.kittenclause.com/nebkor/queen), a small